The Mummy (franchise): Blood from the Mummy's Tomb (1971)

+An archaeological expedition brings back to London the coffin of an Egyptian queen known for her magical powers.
+Her spirit returns in the form of a young girl and strange things start to happen.

-Stephen Sommers series (1999–2018)
+Stephen Sommers series (1999–present)

-Originally a proposed remake of The Mummy would have been directed by horror filmmaker/writer Clive Barker.
+Originally a proposed remake of The Mummy would have been directed by horror filmmaker and writer Clive Barker.
 Barker's vision for the film was violent, with the story revolving around the head of a contemporary art museum who turns out to be a cultist trying to reanimate mummies.
 Barker's take was "dark, sexual and filled with mysticism", and that, "it would have been a great low-budget movie".

 In 1999, Stephen Sommers wrote and directed a remake of The Mummy, loosely based on the original film of 1932.
 This film switches genres from the emphasis on horror to action, concentrating more on adventure sequences, special effects, comedy, and a higher element of Egyptian lore.
 The film became a box office success spawning two sequels, several video games, a spin-off series, and an animated television series.
 The first two films received mixed to positive reviews, while the third one received mostly negative reviews.

+Main series

 The Mummy (1999)

-It is the year 1923 and Rick O'Connell, an American explorer, has discovered Hamunaptra, the city of the dead.
+It is the year 1923 and Rick O'Connell, an American explorer and treasure hunter, has discovered Hamunaptra, the city of the dead.
 Three years later, he meets with a beautiful librarian, Evelyn "Evy" Carnahan and her brother, Jonathan.
 When Evy accidentally revives the mummified corpse of an Egyptian priest, Imhotep, the pair must find a way to kill him before he rises back into power and destroys the world.